 Sheet Pan Pumpkin Pie

-- 6 cups gingersnap cookies (can substitute gluten free)
+- 6 cups gingersnap cookies

 - 2 tablespoon brown sugar

-- 1 cup butter, melted
+- 1 cup butter melted

-- 1 30 oz can pumpkin puree
+- 1 30 ounce can pumpkin puree

 - 1 tablespoon ground ginger